frconor-ebook/meditations/_posts/2025-09-09-self-love-the-enemy.md

 Our God wants everything.
 We know that He repays us a hundredfold in all sorts of ways (Mark 10:30).

 After the initial consolations and joys that we may find in following Him, He may withdraw those consolations.
-There might be periods of aridity, difficulties in going forward, wondering 'if I\'m making any progress at all.'
+There might be periods of aridity, difficulties in going forward, wondering 'if I'm making any progress at all.'

 Yet all the time, the Master is at work, using our self-giving, our loyalty, our efforts, our perseverance, our fortitude; teaching us how to forget ourselves and lose ourselves in Him.